syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-Document-Conversions.md

 * using Syncfusion.Pdf
 * using Syncfusion.OfficeChartToImageConverter

-For UWP, ASP.NET Core and Xamarin applications
+For ASP.NET Core and Xamarin applications
 * using Syncfusion.DocIO
 * using Syncfusion.DocIO.DLS
 * using Syncfusion.DocIORenderer